Workflow-Experts/claude-marketing-toolkit/seo-aeo-specialist/README.md

 ## How AEO Works (Quick Primer)

 Traditional SEO gets you ranking in search results.
-AEO is about getting your content cited by AI answer engines — Google AI Overviews, ChatGPT Search, Perplexity, and the rest.
+AEO is about getting your content cited by AI answer engines like Google AI Overviews, ChatGPT Search, and Perplexity.
 These tools are giving users answers directly now, and they're pulling that information from somewhere.

 The factors that seem to matter most for getting cited:

-- **Authority** — does your domain have trust and depth on this topic?
+- **Authority.** Does your domain have trust and depth on this topic?
-- **Clarity** — are your answers direct and unambiguous?
+- **Clarity.** Direct answers, clean structure, unambiguous language.
-- **Structure** — do you use schema markup, tables, numbered steps, clear headings?
+- **Structure.** Schema markup, tables, numbered steps, clear headings.
+AI engines need to be able to parse your content easily.
-- **Freshness** — when was this published or last updated?
+- **Freshness.** When was this published or last updated?
-- **Specificity** — are you using concrete data, or just vague statements?
+- **Specificity.** Concrete data beats vague statements every time.

-FAQ pages are particularly strong for AEO because each Q&A pair is a self-contained, citable answer.
-Combine that with FAQPage schema and you've got content that both Google and AI engines can easily parse and reference.
+FAQ pages work well for AEO because each Q&A pair stands on its own as a complete answer.
+Add FAQPage schema on top and both Google and AI engines can parse and reference it easily.

 ---